 • KEEP YOUR DISTANCE – Avoid close contact with people.
 Social distancing is a minimum of 6ft.
 Avoid going into public places unless necessary for essentials.
 Please click link to see social distancing guidelines: SOCIAL DISTANCING INFORMATION

 • STAY HOME – If you are sick.
 People should try to avoid going out unless necessary.
 People over the age of 65, or with underlying health issues should shelter in place.
+IF YOU MUST GO OUT, WEAR A MASK.

 • GET HELP – If you experience symptoms of COVID-19 (cough, fever, shortness of breath), call your healthcare provider or local health department before seeking care.